a01745865/PercusionaTec/README.md

  Interactive video game developed for PAS where the main goal is to teach the basics of percussion.
 ## Group 402 - CEM - Team 5
 This video game was developed using Unity (Editor Version: 2021.2.11f1) on Windows and Mac.
-## Executable for Windows and Mac
-To play the final version of our video game you have to download the corresponding zip file depending on your operating system, we currently support Windows and MacOS.
-You can find the files down here, in the sections link to google drive.
-You should run the corresponding executable aplication in your machine, Windows .exe and Mac .app
 ## Link to the Github Repository of the API
 #### [PercusionaTecAPI](https://github.com/a01745865/PercusionatecAPI)
 ## Link to Google Drive where is the APP for Windows